Fundamental Theories of Learning

 Educators might create particular methods to apply these theories of learning in the classroom.
 For example, they may use educational video games to teach a specific topic.
 It is important that teachers have a well-rounded knowledge of these learning theories so that we can create purposeful classroom experiences.

-Knowledge of different theories of learning allows teachers to connect to each student in their classroom.
-Teachers may use different learning styles or educational technologies to teach, making education more inclusive and multisensory.
+Knowledge of different theories of learning allows teachers to connect with each student in their classroom.
+Teachers may use different educational approaches or technologies to teach, making education more inclusive and multisensory.
+(Note: While "learning styles" were once popular, research shows that matching instruction to supposed visual/auditory/kinesthetic preferences does not improve learning outcomes.)

 The following studies collectively illustrate the ongoing dialogue and debate among educational theorists and practitioners regarding the most effective frameworks for understanding and facilitating learning.
 They highlight the complexities of learning processes and the importance of integrating insights from different theoretical perspectives to enhance educational practices: